 - For small game and pest control or even as an all-around survival gun you will need a .22 rifle.
 This is an economical rifle since the ammo for this type of gun is cheap and makes stockpiling ammunition easier and cheaper for the prepper.
 It is also easier to handle and less intimidating for novice shooters (including youngsters).

 - To fight your way out of a nasty situation and to reach the gun safe where you keep your rifle you will need a reliable handgun.
 A handgun that packs a deadly punch and one that you can maneuver without difficulty.
 It should be your weapon of choice for day to day activity when it’s appropriate to carry a handgun.

 - A shotgun is what you need for home defense and for hunting.
 Just the sound of cocking your shotgun will make any home invader think twice about their actions.
-Not to mention that shotguns have another advantage, the shot pellets spread upon leaving the barrel and the power of the burning charge is divided among the pellets making it effective for hunting birds but also for close quarters combat weapon.
-You don’t necessarily have to be a good aim with a shotgun, although you shouldn’t put all your trust in luck and shotgun spread.
+Not to mention that shotguns have another advantage.
+The shot pellets spread upon leaving the barrel and the power of the burning charge is divided among the pellets.
+This makes it effective for hunting birds but also for close quarters combat weapon.
+You don’t necessarily have to be a good aim with a shotgun.
+However, you shouldn’t put all your trust in luck and shotgun spread.